shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 James closed his eyes, cheeks becoming damp.
 A spark of memory, descending upon that mental battlefield to light a warm flame.
 The tremble in his hands causing his fur to dance, the softness lining up behind the spark.
-He opened his eyes again and looked at his fellow anthros.
+He opened his eyes again, and looked at his fellow anthros.
 The lion, who gave no hesitation to validating this change.
 The rabbit, an angel summoned to give guidance.
 And the cat, faithful and vibrant, hanging expectantly for an answer.
 A lock of iridescent blue hair fell into view, glittering in the light, just like the